jktomer/website/content/en/docs/concepts/cluster-administration/flow-control.md

-* Changing `handSize` allows you to adjust the probability of collisions between different flows and the overall concurrency available to a single flow in an overload situation, traded off against resource consumption and the amount of queuing latency that a single flow can impose upon the system.
+* Changing `handSize` allows you to adjust the probability of collisions between different flows and the overall concurrency available to a single flow in an overload situation.
     {{< note >}}
     A larger `handSize` makes it less likely for two individual flows to collide (and therefore for one to be able to starve the other), but more likely that a small number of flows can dominate the apiserver.
-A larger `handSize` also potentially increases the amount of latency that a single high-traffic flow can add to the system.
+A larger `handSize` also potentially increases the amount of latency that a single high-traffic flow can cause.
 The maximum number of queued requests possible from a single flow is `handSize * queueLengthLimit`.
     {{< /note >}}

-Following is a table showing an interesting collection of shuffle sharding configurations, showing for each the probability that a given mouse (light flow) is squished by the elephants (heavy flows) for an illustrative collection of numbers of elephants.
-See https://play.golang.org/p/Gi0PLgVHiUg , which computes this table; the later entries are of theoretical interest only.
+Following is a table showing an interesting collection of shuffle sharding configurations, showing for each the probability that a given mouse (low-intensity flow) is squished by the elephants (high-intensity flows) for an illustrative collection of numbers of elephants.
+See https://play.golang.org/p/Gi0PLgVHiUg , which computes this table.

 {{< table caption="Example Shuffle Sharding Configurations" >}}
 |HandSize|     Queues|	1 elephant|		4 elephants|		16 elephants|